Skip to main content

 Validate

-The validate command is used to check if an instantiation conforms to a given CALM pattern.
+The validate command is used to check if an architecture conforms to a given CALM pattern.
 Validation helps ensure that your architecture adheres to best practices and meets the required standards.

 Basic Usage

-To validate an instantiation against a pattern, use the validate command with the --pattern and --instantiation options:
+To validate an architecture against a pattern, use the validate command with the --pattern and --architecture options:

-If the instantiation does not match the pattern, the command will output a list of errors and warnings that need to be addressed.
+If the architecture does not match the pattern, the command will output a list of errors and warnings that need to be addressed.

 Command Options